 In the 1920s, Johannes’s son, Alfons Håkans, joined the family business.
 More tugs and pontoons were purchased, among them Kraft and Hurtig (built 1920-21) to name but a few.
-Interestingly enough, many of the old names are still in use on the modern tugs.
+As a tribute to the early years of the company, several old names are still in use on the modern tugs.

-Hard times struck again though in the 1920s with 2 devastating fires at the sawmill as well as a world economic crisis that lasted from 1929 until 1932.
-However, there were also good times; one of them being the successful salvage of the Greek 10,000tdw steamship ‘Diamantis’ in 1929.
+Hard times struck again in the 1920s with two devastating fires at the sawmill in addition to the world-wide recession that lasted from 1929 until 1932.
+However, the company made progress as well, one example being the successful salvage of the Greek 10,000tdw steamship ‘Diamantis’ in 1929.
 The salvage took place off the rocks of Norrskär Island, just outside the Port of Vaasa and Alfons worked as a diver during the salvage.

-In 1934, a change of ownership resulted in him becoming the Managing Director.
+Alfons Håkans became the managing director in 1934 as part of an ownership transfer.
 Within 2 years the company had managed to turn the tables and production continued to increase steadily – even throughout World War 2.

 1945 – 1960’s

-In 1945, Alfons Håkans established a company under his own name and the first tug to be purchased was ‘Fakir’.
-In 1956 the tug ‘Fart’ was bought from the town of Vaasa and was refitted with diesel power in 1960.
-From 1945 until 1960, Alfons Håkans was involved in more than 30 salvages with the most well known and often talked about being Gustaf Erikson’s ‘M/V Bergö’ and Henry Nielsen’s ‘M/V Panu’.
-In 1961 the company moved its entire operations and headquarters to Turku - firmly establishing its reputation as a reliable company.
+In 1945, Alfons Håkans established a new company under his own name and the first tug in the fleet was ‘Fakir’.
+In 1956 the tug ‘Fart’ was taken over from the town of Vaasa and refitted with diesel engines in 1960.
+From 1945 until 1960, Alfons Håkans got involved in more than 30 salvages, including the rescue operations of Gustaf Erikson’s ‘M/V Bergö’ and Henry Nielsen’s ‘M/V Panu’.
+In 1961 the company moved its entire operations and headquarters to Turku – further establishing its reputation as a reliable and stable company.

 1970’s – 1990’s

 In 1996, Alfons Håkans expanded its operations to the offshore market and ‘Zeus’, a medium-sized anchor handling tug, was built for this purpose.
-It was engaged in offshore operations in the south sector of the North Sea.
-Further expansion towards the end of the late 1990s resulted in additional purchases, e.g. the pusher ‘Mercurius’ and Suomen Merisukellus Ltd (including their 5 tug boats).
+It was engaged in offshore operations in the southern parts of the North Sea.
+Further expansion towards the end of the late 1990s resulted in additional acquisitions, e.g. the pusher ‘Mercurius’ and Suomen Merisukellus Ltd with their 5 tugboats as part of the deal.